Degurechaff57/research_proj_template/README.md

 - one engineering decision you made to remove it
 - one benchmark proving that the change mattered
 - one clean execution path from setup to reproduction

+## Acknowledgement

+We thanks the free reference provided by Cookiecutter Data Science.